 Here in Greater New Haven we continue to confront an era of declining annual campaign participation—largely due to hemorrhaging donors from death and moving away.
 Most of those donors did not arrange to endow their gifts or a bequest in their estates.
-We are also grappling with the expected loss of our largest donor who has generously supported 15% of our annual unrestricted campaign efforts.
-As a result, we estimate next year’s annual campaign will see a reduction of approximately $400,000.
 And we must not forget that while emerging, we are still in the fiscal crisis caused by the fire and compounded by interior damages due to significant roof leaks.

 The models of synagogue membership that built our great institutions do not have as much broad appeal to younger generations.
+Some seek ala carte opportunities to customize their Jewish experience.
 Households look different today with many more backgrounds and traditions represented and either embraced or ignored.

 We have incredible treasures in our community.
 In addition to our congregations, our agencies deliver essential programs and services.
 The Connecticut economy coupled with reduced affiliation rates have stressed synagogue budgets.
 State funding that once poured into coffers at Jewish Family Service to serve the most needy have reduced to a trickle.
 The pressure of the economy coupled with the transient nature of the academic community has reduced the overall numbers of local day school students, especially those who can afford to pay full tuition.
 Having Jewish high schools in West Hartford and Stamford create barriers to long term commitments by observant families who desire a local option for their children.